Honey Salmon with Ginger Scallion Sauce

 Instructions

-- 2Place the salmon filets skin-side-down at the end of the prepared baking sheet.
-Whisk together the soy sauce and honey in a small bowl until combined, then brush it evenly on top of the salmon.
+- 3Pat the salmon filets dry with paper towels.
+In a small bowl, whisk together the soy sauce and honey until combined, then brush the mixture evenly over the top of the salmon filets.

-- 5Heat the oil in a small saucepan over medium-high heat until tiny bubbles begin to form around the sides of the pan.
-(If you drop a scallion in the oil, it should sizzle vigorously.)
-While the oil is heating, combine the white parts of the scallions, ginger and garlic in a small heat-proof* (see note below) bowl or measuring cup.
-Once the oil is hot, very carefully pour it on top of the scallion mixture (it will sizzle and sputter!) and gently stir to combine.
-Add the soy sauce and the green parts of the scallions stir to combine.
-Taste and season with extra salt and pepper as needed.
+- 6Heat the avocado oil in a small saucepan over medium-high heat for 1–2 minutes until tiny bubbles form around the sides.
+Place the white parts of the scallions, ginger, and garlic in a heat-proof bowl, then carefully pour the hot oil over the mixture (it will sizzle and sputter).
+Stir gently to combine, then add the soy sauce and green parts of the scallions; stir well and taste to adjust seasoning.

 Nutrition — Per Serving